The year is 2050 and your company has grown from just 5 to 30,000 employees across cities around the world.

 Vision is knowing who you are (your purpose), knowing where you’re going (your picture of the future), and knowing the principles you need to guide your journey (your values).
 Think of vision as...

-Start Weekly Planning - Know Why It’s Important
+Start Weekly Planning - Learn Why Weekly Planning Matters

-# **Start Weekly Planning - Know Why It's Important** Stay focused on where you are heading as you go by effectively weekly planning in advance.
-Week plan helps you to prioritize your task...
+Stay focused on where you are heading as you go by effectively weekly planning in advance.
+Week plan helps you to prioritize your task to be effective Unless you’ve been living under a...

 When people ask me how I started writing, I always remember the first time I attempted to write in my[ journal](https://weekplan.net/).
 Well, I didn’t know what to write back then.
 It’s funny how...